 Growing development effort

 The effort that goes into research and development has increased greatly in recent decades, not least because of the stringent safety requirements embedded in the legislation.
 It now takes an average of 12 years to bring a new medicinal product to market.
-This work involves costs of around CHF 2.6 billion.
+This work involves costs of around 2.6 billion dollars.
 Roughly two-thirds of this amount is spent before clinical trials even begin.
 Just ten out of every 10,000 substances that are investigated and tested in laboratories make it as far as clinical trials.
 Of these, only one single substance passes all the tests and comes onto the market as a medicine.
 The long development time means that the time available to the pharmaceutical companies to recoup their high development costs while their patent protection is active is continually decreasing.

 Important patent protection for new active substances